platformio/platformio-docs/core/installation/udev-rules.rst

 (preferred location) or ``/lib/udev/rules.d/99-platformio-udev.rules`` (required on some broken systems).

-Please open system Terminal and type
+Please open the system Terminal and type

 .. code-block:: bash